 It’s uncomfortable to think that we have a part in the outcomes, but growth lies on the other side of facing discomfort—which can only happen if you’re willing to face your weaknesses, admit that you have flaws, and take responsibility for your part for the outcomes.

 The best way to see if someone is headed towards self growth is their willingness to look at their blindspots.
 Both of these people have, when asked, said “I don’t need to see a therapist.”
 Let’s stop employing that 1950s mindset: saying you don’t need a therapist is like saying you don’t need to go to the gym or see a doctor.
 It’s a sign of strength to want to work on yourself.
 Admitting that you have as many flaws as any other human is liberating.
 Being able or willing to see all of yourself, and accept every last bit, is liberating.
-And growth comes from being willing to deal with the discomfort of being honest about how you affect others, and how you bring some of your hardships on yourself.

 The biggest red flag for personal growth is anyone who says: “I don’t need to see a therapist.”
 The three people who have said that to me in the past few months are all unwilling to entertain the idea that they have blindspots, but what they don’t see is how much these blindspots have affected their relationships.
 One of them is the boss of his company, and 98% of the people he deals with on a daily basis need to stay on his good graces in order to earn a living and support their families.
 Other people with fragile egos who are overly defensive never learn how much they’ve unknowingly alienated loved ones.